-The estimated quantities of proved and probable hydrocarbon reserves and resources reported by the group are integral to the calculation of amortisation (depletion), depreciation and assessments of possible impairments.
+The estimated quantities of proved and probable hydrocarbon reserves and resources reported by the Group are integral to the calculation of amortisation (depletion), depreciation and assessments of possible impairments.
 Estimated reserves and resources quantities are based upon interpretations of geological and geophysical models and assessments of the technical feasibility and commercial viability of producing the reserves and resources.
 Management prepare estimates which conform to guidelines prepared by the Society of Petroleum Engineers.
 These assessments require assumptions to be made regarding future development and production costs, commodity prices, exchange rates and fiscal regimes.
-The estimates of reserves and resources may change from period to period as the economic assumptions used to estimate the reserves can change from period to period, and as additional geological data is generated during the course of operations.
+The estimates of reserves and resources may change from year to year as the economic assumptions used to estimate the reserves can change from year to year, and as additional geological data is generated during the course of operations.